ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## /ace-group/GROUPNAME

-This resource implements the POST and GET and handlers.
+This resource implements the POST and GET handlers.

 ### POST Handler {#gid-post}